tfenster/end2end/source/_posts/2025-02-24-using-wiremock-to-mock-business-central.md

 }
 {% endhighlight %}

 The request is defined in lines 2-5 as `GET` to `/companies`.
 The response has the same `OK` status code (line 7), a `Content-Type` of `application/json` (line 9) and the body is defined in JSON (lines 11-27).
 I got this response by calling `/api/v2.0/companies` at a BC environment and copying the response.
 But WireMock doesn't just let you define this content statically, it also allows you to change it.
-For example, you can create [random values][random] where needed, so the `id` in line 15 could also be defined as `"id": "{{randomValue type='UUID'}}"` and would then return a generated random ID.
-Or the `systemCreatedAt`in line 21 could be set to the current date minus 7 days with `"systemCreatedAt": "{{now offset='-7 days'}}"` with [date and time helpers][datetime].
+For example, you can create [random values][random] where needed, so the `id` in line 15 could also be defined as `"id": "{% raw %}{{randomValue type='UUID'}}{% endraw %}"` and would then return a generated random ID.
+Or the `systemCreatedAt` in line 21 could be set to the current date minus 7 days with `"systemCreatedAt": "{% raw %}{{now offset='-7 days'}}{% endraw %}"` with [date and time helpers][datetime].

 Doing all of this manually would be quite tedious though for more than a few requests/responses, but fortunately WireMock has another really cool feature to help.

 ## The details: Record API calls and replay them later

 The feature is called "[Record and Playpack][recpb]" and it allows you to configure a target URL to be addressed through the WireMock server, which in turn records all interactions.
 In my case, I can access the BC API at `https://fps-alpaca.westeurope.cloudapp.azure.com/f053da92c4a7rest/api/v2.0/`, so I put that in as the target URL.
 As a result, if I now call `http://localhost:8080/companies`, WireMock will take that request, replace `http://localhost:8080/` with `https://fps-alpaca.westeurope.cloudapp.azure.com/f053da92c4a7rest/api/v2.0/` and call the resulting `https://fps-alpaca.westeurope.cloudapp.azure.com/f053da92c4a7rest/api/v2.0/companies`.
-It records the request and response in a similar way to what I've shown you above in the JSON configuring the mock for the same `/companies` request.
+It records the request and response in a similar way to what I've shown you above in the JSON, configuring the mock for the same `/companies` request.
 When you then stop recording, it places the recorded files in the mappings folder, where you can manually adjust them if necessary.

 You can either configure the target URL and start the recording via the GUI at `http://localhost:8080/__admin/recorder` or you can use an API call to the WireMock admin API.
 The admin API also allows you to [tweak the recording behaviour][recsettings].
-For example, you can ask it to put the actual JSON workload into separate files if it is larger than a configurable threshold.
+For example, you can ask it to put the actual JSON workload into a separate file if it is larger than a configurable threshold.
 I like this behaviour as I find the resulting files are cleaner and easier to read, so I enable it for all workloads by setting the threshold to 1 byte:

 {% highlight http linenos %}
 POST http://localhost:8080/__admin/recordings/start